MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-mediacollectionattributestringadded.md

 ---
 title: MediaCollectionAttributeStringAdded Event of the AxWindowsMediaPlayer Object
-description: The MediaCollectionAttributeStringAdded event occurs when an attribute value is added to the library. ms.assetid: 'b14db0ce-bd78-4e28-a42c-1a231c29da2b'
+description: The MediaCollectionAttributeStringAdded event occurs when an attribute value is added to the library. ms.assetid: b14db0ce-bd78-4e28-a42c-1a231c29da2b
+keywords:
-keywords: ["MediaCollectionAttributeStringAdded Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- MediaCollectionAttributeStringAdded Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: